sdmx-twg/vtl/v2.1/docs/user_manual/evolution.rst

 Even in respect to the draft VTL 1.1 many rationalisations have been applied, also following the very numerous comments received during the relevant public consultation.

+..
+[4]
+   A first-order function is a function that does not take other functions as arguments and does not provide another function as result.

+..
+[5]
+   A higher-order function is a function that takes one or more other functions as arguments and/or provides another function as result.